andyarensman/prepacker-app/README.md

 It is still unclear to me if there is any downside to using a relational database over subdocuments.
 Currently each checklist and gear item is connected to their user via a user_id property.
 Would this cause any security or performance issues?

+I will add more detailed notes here later.

 ## Future Updates

 I may allow the user to upload photos, share their lists somehow, have container groupings, have a 'wearing' section that doesn't go towards the pack weight, include food and water weight, and possibly a few other things.